What is Genital Autonomy?

 Federal law mandates that all treatments reimbursed by Medicaid programs must show medical necessity.

-Please see our Resources page for published journal articles that support these claims.
+Our Attorney Resources page contains published journal articles supporting these claims.

 Pioneering legal and medical advocates endorse GALDEF